chrisdev/django-flatpages-filer/README.rst

 ``django-flapages-filer`` aims to provide a seamless experience to users of the standard flatpages app.
-It enhances the standard flatpages Admin with inline forms that allow you to include references to you filer images and files (attachments).
-It also allows you to easily maintain content using a markup format such as markdown.
+It enhances the standard flatpages Admin with inline forms that allow you to include references to your filer based images and files (attachments).
+It also allows you to easily maintain content using a markup format such as ``Markdown``.

 It should be noted that in the ``contrib.Flatpage`` model (content, titles) are not be affected by installing or removing this app.